House committee to make Epstein files public after Justice Department subpoena

 The committee spokesperson said the panel plans to release files after a review is conducted and redactions are made.

-"The Committee intends to make the records public after thorough review to ensure all victims' identification and child sexual abuse material are redacted," the spokesperson said in a statement.
+"The Committee intends to make the records public after thorough review to ensure all victims' identification and child sexual abuse material are redacted," the spokesperson said in a statement to CBS News.
 "The Committee will also consult with the DOJ to ensure any documents released do not negatively impact ongoing criminal cases and investigations."

 CNN first reported that the House Oversight Committee plans to release some of the Epstein documents.